thanhvu0895/CMKit-Java-Learning-Management-System/README.md

 1. Signing up for a CMKit account

-When school begins, there is a spreadsheet with student emails (provided [here](https://docs.google.com/spreadsheets/d/18tLlYL6Ftcdbk3ESXvmq6mcj5V_AyjW4V-mDUHLGiyk/edit#gid=0))
+When school begins, professors often create a spreadsheet of student emails (provided [here](https://docs.google.com/spreadsheets/d/18tLlYL6Ftcdbk3ESXvmq6mcj5V_AyjW4V-mDUHLGiyk/edit#gid=0))
 ![image](https://user-images.githubusercontent.com/75138396/221344040-07e4b542-3ac7-48aa-aaf3-205f74d4a720.png)

 You can add all students from the list to Kit by following this tutorial: